 contact with fresh skin breaks, cuts, burns, blood, or blood-contaminated body fluids

-Pregnant women with hep B can infect their children during childbirth.
-Infected people
+Pregnant people with hep B can infect their children during childbirth.
+Even though

-can pass the virus to their babies if they pre-chew food for them.
+can also pass the virus to their babies if they pre-chew food for them.
+This is why

 What are the symptoms of hepatitis B?

-Teens who get hep B often have no signs.
-In some cases, they may have these symptoms:
+Teens and young children who get hep B often have no signs.
+In some cases, they may

 In the U.S., babies have been vaccinated against hep B since 1991.
 Health experts